gaehlerm/SoftwareEngineering/README.md

 ## The abstraction layers

 //create a Figure with levels of abstraction.
-Levels: Infrastructure – Domain level – application level – API – acceptance tests/GUI
+Levels (bottom to top): Infrastructure – Domain level – application level – API – acceptance tests/GUI

 // where did I get these layers from?
 And I think I have to look at this again.
 Most graphics I found have the domain level in the center.

 // some layers are in DDD p.70.

+// this has to be rewritten. parts here are still using the onion layers while I want to use the horizontal layers.

 In your code you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
 A layer never depends on higher levels.